 Amazon Route 53 Service Level Agreement

-AWS will use commercially reasonable efforts to make Amazon Route 53 100% Available (defined below).
-In the event Amazon Route 53 does not meet the foregoing commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Amazon Route 53 Hosted Zone available with the Monthly Uptime Percentages set forth in the table below.
+In the event an Amazon Route 53 Hosted Zone does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

 Credit Request and Payment Procedures

 To receive a Service Credit, you must submit a claim by opening a case in the AWS Support Center.
 To be eligible, the credit request must be received by us by the end of the second billing cycle after which the incident occurred and must include:

 i. the words “SLA Credit Request” in the subject line;

 ii. the dates, times, and resource IDS for each Unavailability incident that you are claiming; and